Ozzymara/mind-haven/README.md

 <img src="documentation/readme-images/contact-form.webp" alt="Navbar" style="width:100%;"></details><br>

 • This contact form is a crucial component of the website, allowing visitors to reach out directly to the site owner or support team to submit inquiries, feedback, or support requests without needing to send an email manually.
-• The form consists of fields for name, email, and message, to ensure structured communication.
+• The form consists of fields for name, email, and message to ensure structured communication.

 ## ❇️ Hero Section